Updated: Aug 31, 2021

-Choosing the right sports bra is essential for women with any size, shape or activity level.
+Choosing the right sports bra is essential for women with any chest size or shape and for any activity level.
 It’s important to match the level of sports bra support with the type of activity you’re doing - low, medium or high impact.

 What makes up a sports bra?